Kikuube District

 Kikuube District is a district in the Western Region of Uganda.
 It is named after its main municipal centre, Kikuube.

 Location

 Kikuube District is bordered by Hoima District to the north and east, Kakumiro District to the southeast, Kibaale District and Kagadi District to the south, Ntoroko District to the southwest and Lake Albert and the Democratic Republic of the Congo to the west.
 The district headquarters are located at Kikuube, about 25 km, southwest of the city of Hoima, the largest urban centre in the Bunyoro sub-region.
 Kikuube is located about 215 km, by road, northwest of Kampala, Uganda's capital and largest city.

+Kikuube District has small Administrative units and these include the following as below.